federicocappelli/federicocappelli.github.io/torrenthound.markdown

 #### 1.3
 - Improved Support to 1337x categories
-- Added contextual menu for opening a result original page and copying the details on clipboard
+- Added contextual menu for opening a result original page and copying the details to the clipboard

 #### 1.2
 - Improved Support to 1337x